-It is incredible to be able to stand in front of a group of people and share with them what you know and/or have experienced.
+It is incredible to stand before a group of people and share what you know and have experienced.

 With every presentation opportunity, I look forward to it and can’t wait.

 I was sad when registration was low for the Core Stability Weekend of courses in October.
 This led to me having to cancel the weekend.

 The canceling of the courses led to another opportunity.

 The day after I had canceled the courses, I got an invite from Craig Ballantyne to talk at his Early to rising Event in Denver, Colorado.

-Craig wanted me to share with 70 business owners what I do online when it comes to Exercises for Injuries.
+Craig wanted me to share with 70 business owners what I do online regarding Exercises for Injuries.

-I was off to Denver.
 It has been a while since I was in Denver.
-The last time was in 2005 when I took a break during one of my adventures.
+The last time was in 2005 when I took a break during my adventures.
 I was mountain biking the 5000 km Continental Divide Mountain Bike Route (2.5 months of mountain biking).
-It was a wild adventure but a lot of lessons were learned about injuries.
+It was a wild adventure, but many lessons were learned about injuries.
+I was off to Denver.

 Back to the Denver event in 2012.

-After the first presentation from Craig Ballantyne, I was very glad I stayed.
-I took in a lot of ideas and was reminded of several things that I need to work on when it comes to EFI.
+After the first presentation in Denver from Craig Ballantyne, I was happy I stayed.
+I took in a lot of ideas and was reminded of several things I need to work on when it comes to EFI.

 As I go to more and more conferences, I end up taking fewer and fewer notes.
 As I walked around during the meeting, I was reminded of something else.
-Over the day, I think I took 2 pages of notes but left with two things that I needed to take action on.
+Over the day, I think I took two pages of notes but left with two things I needed to take action on.